 4. Poor user interface.
 If your store is not user-friendly, expect visitors to turn away from it and rate it poorly.
 So make sure that users can easily navigate through every nook and corner of your e-commerce store.

 6. No clear terms and conditions stipulated.
 If your potential customer is not able to find terms and conditions to secure their purchase, they’re most likely to look for another website or another store that provides security on their purchase.
-The terms and conditions, aka business policies, provide some kind of assurance that buyers can get their purchases and likewise sellers are shipping orders in good faith. tip: selling on eBay? take a look at our e-commerce business policies guide.
+The terms and conditions, aka business policies, provide some kind of assurance that buyers can get their purchases, and likewise, sellers are shipping orders in good faith.

 10. No trust seals.
 Customers would like to make sure that your website can be trusted.
 Trust seals are among the ways that you can establish trust.
 Trust seals mean your website had been assessed by reliable companies and found your site to be secure and legitimate.
 The SSL should be first and foremost.